Jadens-arc/jadens-arc.github.io/content/posts/zed.md

 ## Simplicity

 Out of the box, Zed feels quite similar to Sublime Text.
 Very stripped down, all business, no fluff.
 Don't let that fool you; it is plenty powerful.
 The more you use it, the more its functionality seems to present itself to you.
-Sure, you can use it like a basic text editor with syntax highlight and contextual code completions.
+Sure, you can use it like a basic text editor with syntax highlights and contextual code completions.
 But eventually, you'll learn what makes Zed special.

 ## AI